 The Chimerix Chemical Library contains over 10,000 heterocyclic ring systems and nucleosides, the majority of which were originally synthesized in the laboratory of Dr. Leroy Townsend at the University of Michigan.
 This library includes approximately 3,500 nucleoside analog compounds, most of which are candidates for lipid conjugation.
 We have an active discovery program focusing on viral diseases in which there is significant unmet medical need.
-We are currently screening the library for activity against multiple viruses including CMV, hepatitis B, and norovirus.
-Additionally, we are exploring the potential utility of library compounds for the treatment of cancer.
+We periodically screen the library for activity against viral targets for which limited or no therapies are currently available.